Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Parameter estimation theory

 \section{Parameter estimation theory}

 In this section, we provide a concise overview of quantum estimation theory, focusing on single-parameter estimation.
 We introduce key concepts and tools that will be used throughout this study.
 In quantum metrology, the maximum achievable precision about an unknown parameter $\theta$ is quantified by quantum Fisher information (QFI).
 For any parameterized quantum state $\rho_\theta$ , the ultimate precision limit in estimating the parameter $\theta$ is determined by the Cramér-Rao bound such that the variance of any estimator $\hat{\theta}$ is lower bounded by the reciprocal of the QFI.
-The mathematical expression is given by~\cite{paris2009quantum,helstrom1969quantum,sidhu,PhysRevLett.72.3439,Helstrom1969}
+The mathematical expression is given by~\cite{helstrom1969quantum,PhysRevLett.72.3439,paris2009quantum,sidhu}

-where $\text{Var}(\theta)$ denotes the variance, $m$ represents the number of measurements repeated, which is $m = 1$ for a single-shot scenario, and $F_Q(\theta)$ is the QFI, which depends on the quantum state $\rho_\theta$ and its parameterization process.
+where $\mathrm{Var}(\theta)$ denotes the variance, $m$ represents the number of measurements repeated, and $F_Q(\theta)$ is the QFI, which depends on the quantum state $\rho_\theta$ and its parameterization process.
 The QFI is maximized over all possible POVMS~\cite{PhysRevLett.72.3439} to obtain the ultimate bound on the precision of parameter $\theta$.
 For a mixed state, the QFI is defined as

 where $L_\theta$ is the symmetric logarithmic derivative (SLD), a Hermitian operator which is explicitly defined by

 If we express $L_\theta$ in the eigenbasis of $\rho_\theta$, the QFI can be written as follows: